Kendell Geers: Manifesto

 In 2011, during the preparations for a retrospective that would begin at the South African National Gallery and travel to Haus der Kunst, Geers fell out with the curators.
 He fell into "a deep depression at the time brought about by the injustices of an art system that cares only about market ranking and price tags.
 The art system has no use or value for vision, integrity or consequence."
 For a second time in his life, he found himself unable to be creative, so instead of making art he decided to use his time in search of a reason to justify being an artist.
 He began a list of reasons that eventually evolved into a manifesto.
 In trying to come to terms with the illegitimacy of his identity as a working-class Afrikaans white man, Geers authored the Political-Erotical-Mystical Manifesto, bringing together his early political activism with a spiritual consciousness.

 Exhibitions

-Kendell Geers has participated in many international exhibitions and biennials including the Johannesburg Biennale (1995, 1997), Havana Biennale (1994), Istanbul Biennale (2003), Taipei Biennale (2000), Lyon Biennale (2005), Venice Biennale (1993, 2007, 2011, 2017, 2019), Dakar Biennial (2018), Shanghai Biennale (2016), Sao Paolo Biennial (2010), Carnegie International (1999), and Documenta (2002 and 2017).
+Kendell Geers has participated in many international exhibitions and biennials including the Johannesburg Biennale (1995, 1997), Havana Biennale (1994), Istanbul Biennale (2003), Taipei Biennale (2000), Lyon Biennale (2005), Venice Biennale (1993, 2007, 2011, 2017, 2019), Dakar Biennial (2018), Shanghai Biennale (2016), São Paulo Biennial (2010), Carnegie International (1999), and Documenta (2002 and 2017).
 His first retrospective exhibition was called "Irrespektiv" and toured in 2007 from BPS22 (Charleroi, Belgium) to SMAK (Gent, Belgium), BALTIC Centre for Contemporary Art (Newcastle), Musée d'art contemporain de Lyon (Lyon, France), DA2 Domus Artium (Salamanca, Spain) and MART (Trento, Italy).
 The second retrospective was organised by Okwui Enwezor in 2013 at the Haus der Kunst (Munich, Germany).